BensonDu/php-reflection-performance-tests/README.md

 An example of heavy reflection use: Doc comments and defination in that comments that are required for the application to run properly (database properties, etc...).

 # Overall results and my personal conclusion
-* PHP 7 is almost twice as fast as PHP 5 in case of reflections - This does not directly indicate that reflections are faster, the PHP7 core have just received a great optimization.
+* PHP 7 is almost twice as fast as PHP 5 in case of reflections - This does not directly indicate that reflections are faster on PHP7, the PHP7 core have just received a great optimization and all code will benefit from this.
-* Basic Reflections are quite fast - Reading methods and doc comments for 1000 classes cost a few milliseconds.
-However, loading the classes into memory is the biggest bottleneck.
-So it depend on filesize and amount of classes how fast it will be.
-On our testsystem it takes about 300ms to load 1000 class files into memory (require/include/autoload).
+* Basic reflections are quite fast - Reading methods and doc comments for 1000 classes cost just a few milliseconds.
+Parsing/Autoloading the classfiles does take a lot more time than the actual reflection mechanics.
+On our testsystem it takes about 300ms to load 1000 class files into memory (require/include/autoload) - And than just 1-5ms to use reflection parsing (doc comments, getMethods, etc...) on the same amount of classes.
-* Using reflections when you've already loaded the classes into memory than you shouldn't need to worry about the performance impact of reflections.
+* Conclusion: Reflections are fast and in normal use cases you can ignore that performance impact.
+However, it is always recommended to only parse what is necessary.
+And, caching reflections doesn't give you any noticeable benefit on performance.

 # Contribute
 Please feel free to improve and add more tests.